kavir1698/GraphNotes_old/src/how_to_compile_executables/README.txt

 8. pyinstaller --onefile --clean --windowed application.py
 9. Copy "Help" folder and "logo.png" to "dist" folder

-I think the same should work and on Mac platform.
-In general, follow this steps:
+Mac:
-1. Check the version of Python.
-If it no, install Python3.5
+1. Check the version of Python (should be Python3.5)
 2. Go to the project folder in terminal/shell
 3. Create virtual environment using: python -m venv name_of_folder
 4. Activate virtual environment and go into project folder if it necessary.